anastasia-zhukova/efficient-multilingual-continual-pretraining/README.md

 `pyproject.toml`.
 If you have any reasoning against that, please let us know and we'd discuss that.

 ### Git
-- Each person has their own branch for development, please use those rather than pushing everything to `main`
+- Each person has their own branch for development, please use those rather than pushing everything to `master`

 - Naming of the branches should be so that it would be possible to identify who is the owner of a branch (for example, `jd-dev` where "jd" stands for John Doe).

 - Avoid using `--amend` and `force` stuff (only use when necessary) as those might affect the work of other people.
 - Write readable commit messages.
-- In general, the `main` branch should only contain code that is stable and "production-ready" (so no random exceptions would show up if we were to run it).
+- In general, the `master` branch should only contain code that is stable and "production-ready" (so no random exceptions would show up if we were to run it).
 - Avoid storing and versioning some redundant files like `123123.py` or `test.ipynb`.
 Only stage and version the stuff that is relevant to the project.